MGM-13 Mace: Mace B

 Rapid development in guidance systems quickly rendered ATRAN obsolete.
 In 1959, a modified version replacing ATRAN with the AC Spark Plug AChiever INS was developed as TM-76B.
 A major advantage was that the ATRAN radar system scanned the horizon in front of the missile and thus had to fly at low altitudes in order to produce enough vertical relief.
 By moving to a pure INS, there was no longer any limitation on altitude and by flying higher the range increased to about 1,300 mi with no other changes.
 The downside to the INS approach is that it requires an accurate survey of the launch point, so the system could no longer be mobile.
 This led to the B models being launched from hardened "coffin" launchers.
 The first TM-76B launch was on 11 July 1960.

 Mace "B" missiles began were first deployed to Okinawa in 1961 and remained operational in Europe and the Pacific.
-The two squadrons of TM-76B/MGM- 13C continued on active duty in USAFE until December 1969.
-After being taken offline, some missiles were used as target drones because their size and performance resembled manned aircraft.
+The two squadrons of TM-76B/CGM-13C continued on active duty in USAFE until December 1969.
+After being taken offline, some missiles were used as target drones because their size and performance resembled crewed aircraft.